jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 There is no consistent way to draw the Hexagonal Architecture.
 A Google image search for [Hexagonal Architecture, et al.](https://www.google.com/search?sca_esv=577175651&rlz=1C1EKKP_enUS733US733&sxsrf=AM9HkKk1S0bt7Gzy32fXHAanmJ0x4G8TPQ:1698418853233&q=hexagonal+architecture+ports+and+adapters+clean+architecture+onion+architecture&tbm=isch&source=lnms&sa=X&sqi=2&ved=2ahUKEwj-z7Sjv5aCAxVPEFkFHS89CrcQ0pQJegQIDBAB) will confirm that.
 Everyone puts their own spin on it.
 I’ll be adding my own too.

 This diagram is the same as the previous diagram, but with two hexagons added:
 * The space inside red hexagon is reserved for Business Logic.
 This is the **cocoon** I referenced in the previous blog entry in the [Pluggable Design]( https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html#pluggable-design) section.
 The Business Logic has no dependency upon nor knowledge of anything beyond the red hexagon.
+The red hexagon lines are nearly identical to the [red lines](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#dependency-injection-helps-support-dependency-inverse-principle) shown in [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html)
 * The space beyond the purple hexagon is where all External Dependencies reside.
 * The space between the red and purple hexagons is reserved for the Adapters and Configurators that allow the Business Logic to interact with the External Dependencies without being tightly coupled to them.